PERSONAL INJURY ATTORNEYS – INJURED IN AN ACCIDENT

 INJURED IN WORK ACCIDENT – PERSONAL INJURY ATTORNEY

 If you are injured while you are on the job, your employer’s workers compensation insurance will pay your medical bills.
 However if your injury is caused by a third person, e.g. you are delivering pizza and you are rear ended, or you are injured by a defective machine, then the workers compensation insurance must be repaid out of any future settlement you have with the person or company who caused the accident.
 Our personal injury attorneys do not handle workers comp claims, but we do handle claims against third parties for a work related accident – and we work with the workers compensation lawyer to get you complete compensation for your injuries.

 INJURED IN SLIP AND FALL ACCIDENT OR OTHER ACCIDENT ON SOMEONE’S PROPERTY – PERSONAL INJURY LAWYER

 If you do not have health insurance for your accident, you may be able to qualify for state medical benefits – even if you are employed.
 For more information, check out the Minnesota Department of Human Services at www.dhs.state.mn.us.
 In additional you may be entitled to recover compensation from the property owner if the property owner was negligent.
-When you call our office for a free consultation, a personal injury lawyer will ask you questions and help you to determine if you have a potential case.
+When you call our office for a free consultation, a best personal injury lawyer will ask you questions and help you to determine if you have a potential case.